Ardour/ardour/JUPITERSOFT/DEVELOPMENT_WORKFLOW.md

 - [ ] Have I tried all environment solutions?
 - [ ] Is there a clean alternative that doesn't modify code?
 - [ ] Is this change justified and necessary?
+- [ ] Does this respect Ardour's async callback architecture?
+- [ ] Does this follow Ardour's MVC patterns?

 ### **After Making Code Changes**